Accountants in large firms generally fall into three categories.

 In Australia, CPA designation means the accountant has achieved membership in Chartered Practising Accountants, Australia.
 For this, accountants must first hold a degree from a CPA-recognized educational body.
 And, they must complete a CPA program including formal coursework and relevant work experience.

 In Canada, the best-known accounting credential is the CPA, Chartered Professional Accountant.
 To qualify as a CPA, accountants must have the appropriate formal education and relevant work experience.
 And, they must receive a passing score on a "Common Final Examination" (CFE).

 In the United Kingdom, CPA refers to a Certified Practicing Accountant.
 UK accountants may also be recognized as Chartered Accountants, Chartered Certified Accountants, and still other designations.

 United States Certification

-In the United States, the best known accounting credential is Certified Public Accountant (CPA).
-Individual states administer the certification, each with its own requirements for post-university education, examinations, and professional experience.
+In the United States, the best-known accounting credential is a Certified Public Accountant (CPA).
+Individual states administer the certification, each with its requirements for post-university education, examinations, and professional experience.
 By law, an accountant filing reports with the US Securities and Exchange Commission must be a CPA.

 Certification in Other Countries